koyomitan3/factorio-mod-magnet/README.md

 ## Usage

-Once installed, the button will appear at the top of mod pages on the Factorio mod portal.
+Once installed, the button will appear at download section of the current mod page.
 Clicking it will take you to the download page for the mod on re146.dev.

 ## Credits